Jumping on People

 more…

-The solution to the problem of jumping on visitors, knocking children over, jumping on us is to bring down the dog's adrenalin
+The solution to the problem of jumping on visitors, knocking children over, jumping up on us... is to bring down our dog's adrenalin

 <Back to Home Page...